Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

-In this section we extend the notion of abundant Callan sequences and define \emph{$E$-sequences}.
+In this section, we extend the notion of abundant Callan sequences and define \emph{$E$-sequences}.
 As we will see $E$-sequences are appropriate for a combinatorial study of poly-Euler numbers.

-\begin{definition} An $(n,k)$-\emph{$E$-sequence} is a sequence that we obtain from an abundant Callan sequence of size $n\times k$ by associating to each red element in ordinary and extra blocks a sign, $+$ or $-$, and separating the red ordinary blocks into two parts, left and right part.
-Further, we call an $(n,k)$-$E$-sequence \emph{odd}, if the size of $\overline{R}$ is odd, \emph{even}, if $|\overline{R}|$ is even. \end{definition}
+\begin{definition} An $(n,k)$-\emph{$E$-sequence} is a sequence that we obtain from an abundant Callan sequence of size $n\times k$ by associating to each \red element in ordinary blocks and in the extra block a sign, $+$ or $-$, and separating the ordinary blocks of \red elements into two parts, left and right part.
+Further, we call an $(n,k)$-$E$-sequence \emph{odd} if the size of $S$ is odd, \emph{even} if $|S|$ is even. \end{definition}